 Voice-controlled Navigation System

-The 2010 Acura TSX offers a sophisticated navigation system with a big, eight-inch screen, voice input of city and street names, Zagat restaurant information, weather conditions and real-time traffic information and rerouting.
+The 2011 Acura TSX offers a sophisticated navigation system with an LED backlit eight-inch screen that Acura claims delivers 400 percent better resolution than last year's system.
+Also on board is Acura's Song by Voice music search, and voice activation for the navigation that allows for voice input of city and street names, Zagat restaurant information, weather conditions and real-time traffic information and rerouting.
 A rear-view camera is also part of the package.

-If soft, warm and rich is the vibe you seek from a premium sedan, settling into the TSX may leave you cold.
-The TSX eschews traditional luxury cues for a more technological type of richness, although wood-look trim is available.
-The seats are comfortable and supportive, and the second row sufficiently passes the six-footer test.
-The smallish trunk is less impressive, but a 60/40-split rear seatback adds flexibility.
-All told, inside the 2010 Acura TSX is a satisfying place to spend a long commute.Exterior
+If soft, warm and rich is the vibe you seek from a premium sedan, settling into the TSX may leave you lukewarm.
+Although the new interior does bring a bit more color to the console, door panels and steering wheel, even the contrasting color stitching isn't enough to make the high-tech TSX feel like an a upscale Audi.
+That's because the TSX eschews traditional luxury cues for a more technological type of richness, although wood-look trim is available.
+Beyond the visual, the TSX's interior is all business, offering seats that are both comfortable and supportive, and a rear seat that sufficiently passes the six-footer test.
+New rear heating/cooling vents help keep rear passengers comfortable while a climate controlled center console keeps perishables from perishing.
+The smallish trunk is less impressive, but long items can be safely stowed once the 60/40-split rear seatback is deployed.Exterior

-Every bit of optional equipment available on the 2010 Acura TSX is wrapped up into one mouth-watering Technology Package, the highlights of which include a world-class DVD-Audio Surround Sound system and a comprehensive advanced navigation system, both of which are detailed in the "Favorite Features" section of this review.
+Every bit of optional equipment available on the 2011 Acura TSX is wrapped up into one mouth-watering Technology Package, the highlights of which include a world-class DVD-Audio Surround Sound system and a comprehensive advanced HDD navigation system, both of which are detailed in the "Favorite Features" section of this review.

 The 2.4-liter four-cylinder engine is coupled with either a slick-shifting six-speed manual transmission or a five-speed automatic that features a high-revving Sport mode.
 Like in so many Honda and Acura vehicles, the i-VTEC engine is at its best when pushed hardest.
 Those seeking better low-end performance should look at the new 3.5-liter V6.
 With 280 horsepower on tap it's sure to be a scintillating ride, although without a manual transmission, probably not as much fun as the base car.